Assistant Professor

 Research Interests

-The Basin, Environment, and straTigraphY — BETY — research group focuses on the physical, chemical, and biological controls on the production and preservation of organic matter and the role of organic productivity in modulating Earth system processes at geological time scales.
+The Basin, Environment, and straTigraphY — BETY — Lab focuses on the physical, chemical, and biological controls on the production and preservation of organic matter and the role of organic productivity in modulating Earth system processes at geological time scales.

-As the group leader, I am particularly interested in understanding the complex chain of events, processes, and feedback mechanisms leading to the so-called oceanic anoxic events (OAEs), i.e. brief intervals in the geological history when significant portions of the oceans were deoxygenated.
-OAEs are associated with enhanced geological sequestration of organic matter and large perturbations of several element cycles, climatic and environmental extremes, biotic disruptions and mass extinctions.
+As the group leader, I am especially interested in understanding the complex chain of events, processes, and feedback mechanisms that lead to the so-called oceanic anoxic events (OAEs), meaning brief periods in Earth's history when large parts of the oceans were deoxygenated.
+OAEs are linked with increased geological storage of organic matter, significant disturbances in several element cycles, as well as climatic and environmental extremes, disruptions to life, and mass extinctions.

-Currently, I am a permanent science member of JET – Early Jurassic Earth System & Timescale, a research project led by the University of Exeter (Camborne School of Mines) and funded by the International Continental Drilling Program and the Natural Environment Research Council (NERC, UK).
-I am a co-Lead of the International Continental Scientific Drilling Program-Canada and a counsellor for the Geological Association of Canada, the Canadian Sedimentological Research Group and the Atlantic Geoscience Society.
+Currently, I am a PI of M-JET – Middle Jurassic Earth System & Timescale and a permanent member of the science team at JET – Early Jurassic Earth System & Timescale.
+The International Continental Drilling Program funds both groups.
+I serve as the Chair of the International Continental Scientific Drilling Program-Canada and as a counsellor for the Canadian Sedimentological Research Group and the Atlantic Geoscience Society.
 I am also a member of the International GeoScience Program (IGCP) Project #739, The Mesozoic-Palaeogene hypothermal events.

 Recent and Significant Publications